nansencenter/NERSC-HYCOM-CICE/README.md

     module load python/2.7.9-dso
     export PYTHONPATH=$PYTHONPATH:/home/nersc/knutali/opt/python/lib/python2.7/site-packages/

 Apart from that, make sure you use the pgi compiler and libraries in the cray PrgEnv.
+You will also have to be a member of the "nersc" group and you will need access to a cpu account.

 # This and that...